Gaius Marius: Seventh consulship and death

 While Sulla was on campaign in Greece, fighting broke out between the conservative supporters of Sulla, led by Octavius, and the popular supporters of Cinna over voting rights for the Italians.
 When Cinna was forced to flee the city by Octavius's gangs, he was able to rally significant Italian support: some 10 legions including the Samnites.
 Marius along with his son then returned from exile in Africa to Etruria with an army he had raised there, and they placed themselves under Cinna's command to oust Octavius.
 Marius demanded the tribunes lift his banishment by passage of law.
 Cinna's vastly superior army coerced the Senate into opening the gates of the city.

 They entered Rome and started to purge a number of their opponents, including Octavius.
 Their heads were exhibited in the Forum.
-Fourteen of the victims, including six former consuls, were noteworthy individuals: Lucius Licinius Crassus (older brother of the triumvir), Gaius Atilius Serranus, Marcus Antonius Orator, Lucius Julius Caesar, his brother Caesar Strabo, Quintus Mucius Scaevola the Augur, Publius Cornelius Lentulus, Gaius Nemotorius, Gaius Baebius and Octavius Ruso.
+Fourteen of the victims, including six former consuls, were noteworthy individuals: Lucius Licinius Crassus (older brother of the triumvir), Gaius Atilius Serranus, Marcus Antonius, Lucius Julius Caesar, his brother Caesar Strabo, Quintus Mucius Scaevola the Augur, Publius Cornelius Lentulus, Gaius Nemotorius, Gaius Baebius and Octavius Ruso.
 A number of those targeted by the purge were not immediately killed: show trials were set up before the victims committed suicide.
 Marius and Cinna also declared Sulla an enemy of the state and stripped him of his proconsular command in the east.

 While Marius and Cinna were both responsible for the deaths and the headed pikes in the forum, it is unlikely that Marius and his men killed everyone in their paths, as reported in Cassius Dio and Plutarch.
 The killings, more likely, served to terrorise the political opposition.
 With competitors suitably frightened, show elections were held for 86 BC, (Note: Smith believes that the account in Livy's Periochae is confused, in part due to misuse of the verb renuntio therein, preferring the tradition in Plutarch and Appian instead.
 Smith 2017.) with Marius and Cinna being elected by the comitia centuriata irregularly.
 Within a fortnight of assuming the consulship for the seventh time, Marius was dead.